ruizTechServices/agents_adk/README.md

-# agents_adk

-This is a collection of agents that can be used to interact with the web.
+# Agent Development Kit (ADK) - A Collection of Web-Interacting Agents

+This project provides a collection of autonomous agents built with the Google Agent Development Kit (ADK).
+These agents are designed to perform various tasks, from browsing the web to providing real-time information.

 ## Agents

-### giovanni_agent
+### Giovanni Agent

-This agent is a web browser agent that can navigate to a URL and click on elements specified by a CSS selector.
+The `giovanni_agent` is a powerful web browsing agent that can navigate to a URL, extract its text content, and leverage other AI models (OpenAI and Grok) for further analysis.

-### multi_tool_agent

-This agent is a multi-tool agent that can perform various tasks such as getting the current time, getting the weather, etc.

-### Unused Services

-- grok_service.py
+- **Model:** `gemini-1.5-flash`
-- openai_service.py
+- **Tools:**

-    [ ]These services are not used in the agents but will be included in the future[TODO].

-## Diagrams
+    - `get_website_text`: Fetches and parses the visible text from a given URL.
+    - `ask_multimodel_agent`: Routes prompts to either OpenAI or Grok.

-### Agent Diagram
+### Weather and Time Agent

+The `weather_time_agent` is a specialized agent that provides the current weather and time for a specified city (currently limited to New York).

+- **Model:** `gemini-1.5-flash`
+- **Tools:**
+    - `get_weather`: Retrieves the current weather report.
+    - `get_current_time`: Returns the current time in a specified time zone.

+## System Architecture

 ```mermaid
 graph TD